Can influencer marketing quench your "digital content" shortage? 3 Amazing use-cases

-Marketing with influencers is the most genuine and authentic way to relate to your customers.
+Influencer Marketing is the most genuine and authentic way to relate to your customers.
 But could it also be a credible content generation machine that can quench your digital marketing shortage?

 The results seem to point to yes.

-When you use influencers to promote your brand, they go through a process of photo selection and storytelling that very closely mirrors what you might do in-house, and because they’re so keyed into what their fans want to hear, what they create is often far more authentic and therefore engaging than brand-directed content.
+When you use influencers to promote your brand, they go through a process of storytelling that very closely mirrors what you might do in-house.
+However, because influencers are so keyed into what their audience want to hear, what they create is often far more authentic and therefore engaging than brand-directed content.
 In this article, we’ll explore how to fit influencer marketing into your content strategy and share 3 amazing examples of brands re-purposing influencer generated content (IGC) and how you can copy them with devastating effect!

 The truly beautiful thing about doing this is that it’s not only a great infusion of fresh ideas, but it’ll reduce your overall content creation costs too.
 Influencer marketing is its own demand-generation channel which by its nature already pays for itself, and yet leaves you with stacks of new photos, testimonials, narratives, tweets, and more, that are waiting to be repuropsed.
 They’re high quality and cheaper by a wide margin.

 In fact …